- Pre-production checklist for E-learning video localization

 Get your project estimation here!

-In an ideal world, video localization looks like this: the localization team has a structured set of elements for your video (including raw scenes), as well as a file with text translations and a collection of records for every phrase.
+In an ideal world, media localization looks like this: the localization team has a structured set of elements for your video (including raw scenes), as well as a file with text translations and a collection of records for every phrase.
 In practice, this is rarely the case.

-We’ve compiled a list of the most common problems you may encounter at the video localization stage and ideas of how you may solve them most effectively and easily.
+We’ve compiled a list of the most common problems you may encounter at the localization stage and ideas of how you may solve them most effectively and easily.

 🤔 What does this mean?